RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Mario Kart Wii [RMCE01, RMCP01, RMCJ01, RMCK01]/Accurate Item Roulette v2.md

 ## Accurate Item Roulette v2

 This is a native one line version of CLF78's Accurate Item Roulette code (https://mariokartwii.com/showthread.php?...te#pid7803).
 Special Item Boxes have this property by default so you can modify it to affect any box instead.
-It will only show items you can actually get.
+It will only show items you can actually get

-DOES NOT WORK PROPERLY ONLINE

 <details>
 <summary>NTSC-U</summary>